-Josephine Lopez Paul - Lead Organizer
+Walker Moore - Lead Organizer

 Cameron Conner - Organizer

-Cameron Conner is a community organizer Dallas Area Interfaith.
+Cameron Conner is a community organizer with Dallas Area Interfaith.
 He comes to this work with a background in neighborhood organizing and international development.
 Originally from Eastern Washington, Cameron has worked under the United Nations High Commissioner for Refugees in northern Greece and is a co-founder of the Conscious Connections Foundation (CCF) – a non-profit dedicated to supporting community-led primary healthcare, disaster relief, and K-12 education for girls in remote areas of Nepal.
-In 2019, he led the development, implementation, and day to day operations of the City of Walla Walla’s Neighborhood Engagement Program, an initiative actively helping neighborhoods organize and carry out local change.
+In 2019, he led the development, implementation, and day-to-day operations of the City of Walla Walla’s Neighborhood Engagement Program, an initiative actively helping neighborhoods organize and carry out local change.